quzhouxiachuan/deploy-a-EDW-report/README.md

 #### 5. on the top left title row, click on 'Build', select 'deploy...(this should be your report name)'.

 ## ReportDeployer
-#### 1.go back to EDW website, go to ReportDeloyer, put your report path, click on 'load'
+#### 1.go back to EDW website, go to ReportDeloyer, click on the link of the report you just deployed, this brings you to a different page.
+Click on 'submit for review'.
+Send the email.
+Please remember to fill out the blank in the automated email.

 To be continued...